 There are a number of configuration settings available in the LuckGrib weather routing system which are considered a little more advanced, and are not available unless you turn them on.
 This is done in an attempt to make the system easier to use.
 Rather than all of the many setting always being available, you can turn on the ones you need, and have an easier time interacting with the system.

-The application preferences window has a Routing area which allows you to enable the settings.
-When you enable a setting, they will appear in the vessel settings editor, or system settings area.
+When you enable one of these optional configuration setting, they will appear in the vessel settings editor.
 Any setting not shown has a reasonable default value.

 By default, all of the settings are disabled, presenting a useful and somewhat simplified weather routing system.
 The settings which are shown enabled, above, are a recommended set you can build up to, if necessary, once you have learned the system.

 The settings beyond the selected ones shown above are needed less frequently.

 All settings are briefly described below.
 Each of them is discussed in more detail elsewhere in the manual.

 By default, the solver does not apply a penalty to tacking or jibing.
 This is often just fine, but can, on occassion, generate more tacks and jibes than you may prefer.
 This setting can help tune this.